connorhaigh/SpelunkyWad/README.md

 ## Support

-Currently, the library can read and extract entries from an archive.
-I plan to add saving support sometime in the future.
+The library can freely load and save to and from WAD files, and will generate the appropriate WIX files when necessary.

 ## Example